 - 2. Investment Return Assumption.
-Since 2018, the decreases in the System's assumptions have kept pace with the decreases in the investment return assumption calculated by the LLA.
-However, the System's assumption remains approximately 100 basis points higher than this benchmark.
-We recommend the System continue to lower its investment return assumption and consider: - Incorporating conservatism in the assumption by consistently targeting a rate that is closer to a 60% probability of achieving the assumption over time, as calculated by the System's actuary; and - Reflecting the impact of cash flow timing on total expected returns.
+From 2018 through 2021, the decreases in the System's investment return assumption were approximately equal to the decreases in the benchmark assumption calculated by the LLA, an approximate 100 basis point difference.
+For 2022, recent changes in the asset allocation and a slight increase in both short-term return expectations and the imbedded inflation assumption resulted in a small increase in the benchmark assumption at the same time as the investment return assumption decreased, resulting in a 60 basis point difference.
+While we commend the system for lowering its investment return assumption, we recommend this continues, and consider: - Incorporating conservatism in the assumption by consistently targeting a rate that is closer to having a 60% probability of achieving the assumption over time; and - Reflecting the impact of cash flow timing on total expected returns, recognizing when distributions are larger than contributions some portion of current assets will necessarily be needed to pay benefits and will therefore not be invested for the long-term.